anur0n/academic-personal-webpage-kickstart/content/post/HLAI_lecture-summary/index.md

 >Given the proper **environment**, if the agent can learn **language**, we can say it has a **capability** for human-like artificial intelligence.

 {{< figure src="language_acq.png">}}

+He then proposed a simulated environment [SEDRo](https://arxiv.org/abs/2009.01810) for training and evaluating learning agent.
+SEDRo has three key characteristics:

+- Open-ended tasks with No reward: Because learning based on environment rewards is not transferable.
+- Human-like experience: Because we don't know what are the sufficient conditions necessary for HLAI.
+Only human babies achieve human level intelligence.
+Also learning based on human like experience makes agent behavior more interpretable.
+- Longitudinal development: Advanced skills require many combined basic skills.
+So learning in a timeline will ensure, the agent learns incrementally.

+SEDRo also provides tests based on developmental psychology experiments.

+### The Model:
+He proposed a modulated Heterarchical Prediction Memory (mHPM) model.

+{{< figure src="model.png">}}